 All dog walking policies include general dog walking liability insurance, which helps you with the cost of legal claims against you from injuries or damages sustained by a third party during your business operations.
 Features of this coverage can include the following.

-A common feature of general liability insurance, medical coverage reimburses your costs for medical bills associated with people sustaining injuries by a dog in your care.
+A common feature of general liability insurance, medical coverage reimburses your costs for medical bills and medical treatment associated with people sustaining injuries by a dog in your care.

 Products/Completed Operations covers your liability for property damage or injuries to a third party once you cease your contracted operations.

 Many dog walking insurance policies include personal and advertising injury clauses, which are common for many business insurance policies.
 This coverage includes claims arising from one or more of the following situations:

 - False arrest, detention, or imprisonment

 - Oral or written publications that slander or libel a person or organization